qteatime/kate/docs/source/user/manual/gaming/cartridges.rst

 Privacy & safety
 ----------------

-Kate cartridges are fully :term:`sandboxed`.
+Kate cartridges are fully :term:`sandboxed <sandboxing>`.
 This means that a cartridge cannot access data on your device or use the internet in any way.
 By sandboxing all cartridges Kate greatly limits the possible impacts to your device or data, even if you end up running a malicious cartridge.